 The Bay Area has the perfect climate for berries from strawberries and blueberries to blackberries, boysenberries, and olallieberries.
 You can head out to Brentwood, down to the Half Moon Bay area and Watsonville, or up to the North Bay to find perfect berries for U-pick and farm stand sales.

 The warmer days of Spring and early Summer (from April to July) bring the prospect of juicy sweet strawberries and other yummy berries.
+Later summer is the best time to get raspberries (keep scrolling!).

 - Find out more in our strawberry-picking guide for the Bay Area >>